Evaniraut/Cybersecurity-CaseStudy-CapitalOne/README.md

 ## Key Learnings
 - Insights into cybersecurity breaches and their impacts
 - Understanding of ethical, legal, and social considerations in cybersecurity
 - Skills in comprehensive report writing and critical analysis

+Thank you for reviewing this project!